 It sounded like such silly old fashioned advice!
 Only by chance did I happen to stay at home a lot with my baby, mostly because I was too scared to go out!

+As all first-time mothers do, I learnt so much with my first baby.
+From the best way to bottle feed to learning the quickest way to change a nappy to knowing how old my baby should be before I put them in a shopping trolley (look on Best For Parents to find out!) – so when I got pregnant the second time, I was pretty confident.
 With my second baby, two years later, things were different.
 A rockstar home birth that was very empowering and I already had confidence as a mother.
 I thought I had to entertain my toddler 24/7, so I was out running around, doing every-day stuff very quickly.
 I remember my 80 some-year-old neighbour looking at me disapprovingly, “Woah, Be careful, mum.” she said (referring to the fact that I was walking around outside on day four).
 Inside, I rolled my eyes and thought, “Oh come on!
 Shove your old fuddy duddy advice up your butt!”

 This time around (after a four year gap) has been different.
 My ayurvedic doctor recommended that mothers stay home for the first six weeks after the birth.
 It’s not something she just made up, in fact, many cultures from around the world recommend a time bound rest period for a mother who has just given birth.
 In ayurveda, they say six weeks.
 Resting after birth isn’t just old fashioned advice after all!